lazear/configure/README.md

 mkdir my-project
 ./configure
 ```
-The project name and build target will default to my-project-0.1.0
+The project name and build target will default to my-project-0.1.0, and generate the following directory tree:
-Running `./configure` in an empty directory will generate the following directory tree and files:
 ```
 ./.config/
 ./build/